keithbuhler/keithbuhler.github.io/README.md

 [Dan Sheffler](http://www.dansheffler.com) showed me his site and got me started using Markdown.
 There was a learning curve, but I am tech curious and enjoyed the problem-solving.
 Over Christmas 2015, I worked compulsively on making the content and organization the data.
 Versions 3-6 were failed attempts at using Github (first username was circularreason.github.io).
 Version 7 worked.
 Now it's a work in progress.

 Design-wise, I started with Dan Sheffler's site and made changes inspired by [Baron Peter Von Elswyk](http://www.rci.rutgers.edu/~pdv12/research.html) and [Andrew M. Bailey](http://www.andrewmbailey.com/).
 After learning a lot about CSS by building from the ground up, I started over with the very powerful and beautiful [Minimal Mistakes Layout](https://mmistakes.github.io/minimal-mistakes/about/) from New York designer Michael Rose, and have made slight changes from there.

+In May 2017, I made a major shift toward the "Less is More" layout because it had additional functionality for sub-menus in the masthead.
+Even though I sandboxed this transition, upon implementation it of course broke a bunch of things.
+I am still in the process of making the Less is More CSS play nicely with the Minimal Mistakes CSS.

 ### DIY